Position title: Ph.D.

 B.A., Anthropology, Sun Yat-sen University, China

-African urbanism, identity & subjectivity, mobility & transportation, ethnicity & immigration, and Chinese in Africa
+African urbanism, identity & subjectivity, mobility & transportation, ethnicity & immigration, and Asia-Africa encounters

-Teaching Fellow (2021-22), Institute of Regional and International Studies
+Teaching Fellow (2021-22), “Asia-Africa Encounters”, Institute for Regional and International Studies

 Lecturer “People, Land and Food”: Summer 2020